-В. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R-2010-0612 Carey's Diesel Inc KE C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Delaware County/parish/borough: Kent County City: Leipsic Center coordinates of site (lat/long in degree decimal format): Lat.
-39.24218° N, Long.
-39.24218° E. Universal Transverse Mercator: Name of nearest waterbody: Leipsic River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Leipsic River Name of watershed or Hydrologic Unit Code (HUC): Broadkill-Smyrna 2040207 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP_R-2016-01055, Daniel Rath Floating Dock Reconfiguration Yale Harbor CM, Yale Harbor c.
+PROJECT LOCATION AND BACKGROUND INFORMATION: State:NJ County/parish/borough: Cape Ma Co.
+City: Borough of Avalon Center coordinates of site (lat/long in degree decimal format): Lat.
+39.087468° N, Long74.738038° W. Universal Transverse Mercator: Name of nearest waterbody: Yale Harbor Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Yale Harbor Name of watershed or Hydrologic Unit Code (HUC): 020403020406, Townsend Channel-Townsends Inlet Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: ☐ Field Determination.
-Date(s): 5-10-2011 (initial) 10-18-2013 (after restoration) SE(A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. area re Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review [Required] Waters subject to the ebb and flow of the tide.
+Date: January 18, 2017 ☐ Field Determination.
+Date(s): SE(A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. ere Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review a.
+[Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The Leipsic River is used for commercial fisheries, research activities conducted by the State, recreation.
-CWA SECTION 404 DETERMINATION OF JURISDICTION. re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] 1.
-Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 ☐ TNWs, including territorial seas ☐ Wetlands adjacent to TNWs ☐ Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs ☐ Non-RPWs that flow directly or indirectly into TNWs ☐ Wetlands directly abutting RPWs that flow directly or indirectly into TNWs ☐ Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly or indirectly into TNWs ☐ Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs ☐ Impoundments of jurisdictional waters ☐ Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 600 linear feet: width (ft) and/or 1.0 acres.
-Wetlands: 1.0 acres. c.
+Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The ere Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] Waters of the U.S. a.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 60 linear feet: width (ft) and/or acres.
+Wetlands: acres. c.
 Limits (boundaries) of jurisdiction based on: Established by OHWM.
-Elevation of established OHWM (if known): High tide line elevation 3.2 feet NAVD 1988.
-Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: .
+Elevation of established OHWM (if known): 2.
+Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: